Kurma: Puranas

-Puranas

 The tale of Vishnu appearing as Kurma to support the sinking Mandara mountain is narrated in a chapter in the Agni Purana dedicated to Samudra Manthana.
 The narrative starts with the curse of sage Durvasa to the gods (devas), who lose to the asuras in battle and seek refuge in Vishnu.
 The asuras and the devas unite to churn the milk ocean, with Mount Mandara as the churning rod and Vasuki as the rope.
 Kurma appears to support the mountain.
-The poison Halahala appears from the ocean, which is drank by Shiva to save the world.
+The poison Halahala appears from the ocean, which is drunk by Shiva to save the world.
 After which, various divine objects emerge from the churning of the ocean, ending with the god Dhanavantri carrying the vessel of Amrita.
 When the asuras steal the pot, Vishnu assumes the form of the seductress Mohini and grabs it from the asuras and distributes it to the gods.
 Rahu assumes a form of a deva and drinks the amrita and is decapitated by Vishnu.

 A similar narrative is also given in the Vishnu Purana; Vishnu is described to participate in the churning in many forms - Kurma as the base of the mount, in one form he sits on top of Mandara and in other forms, helps the gods and the demons pull the serpentine rope.
 The Brahmanda Purana states that Vishnu in the form of Brahma supports the mount; while as Narayana invigorated the gods.
 The Vayu Purana, the Padma Purana have similar narratives; the Bhagavata Purana also narrates the tale.

 The Bhagavata Purana describes the form of Vishnu as Ajita, the son of Vairaja and Sambhuti, who assumed the form of the tortoise to rescue Mandara from drowning.
 He is further called the first tortoise.
 In another instance, it states that the ocean tides are a result of the breathing of Kurma, who had become drowsy due to the scratching of Mandara on his back.